So, you have a great idea for an online business or blog & you’re ready to launch your website using WordPress.

 Self-hosted WordPress.org is for you if you want to start a blog to generate income or a website for your small business, with flexibility and full control over your website design & functionality.

 If you enjoy the infographic, please share it!
 You can use the infographic on your site with a credits link back to Bluchic.

 If you are planning to monetize your blog or start a money-making business, then WordPress.org is the platform for you!
 Whilst you can start on one and switch over to the other it’s much better to start with the right platform from day one.

-When you’re ready to get started, don’t forget to check out our beautiful, chic and feminine themes in the shop!
+When you’re ready to get started, don’t forget to check out our beautiful and professional WordPress themes in the shop!